shard-js/events/README.md

-# Maybe
+# Events

-`Maybe` is a simple module to help make your javascript more declarative.
+`Events` is a simple library to create an event emitter

 ## installation